 While it’s good to have a large number of followers across your social media platforms, it doesn’t help your business if they’re simply ignoring you.
-How many people are actually clicking on and interacting with your posts?
+How many people are clicking on and interacting with your posts?
 And who are they?
 Answering these questions will help ensure you’re delivering the right content to the right people in the right place.

 Some people who subscribe to your list won't stay engaged with your emails, which is why so many marketers keep an eye on how many recipients unsubscribe.
 But not everyone will go through the process of unsubscribing, especially when it takes fewer clicks to just trash emails that aren’t of interest.

-A lot of your marketing efforts go into driving traffic to your website, and of course you want to keep an eye on how many people you're successfully attracting to your site and where they're coming from.
-But if you just focus on visits without putting equal emphasis on conversion, you’re wasting your time and money.
+A lot of your marketing efforts go into driving traffic to your website, and you want to keep an eye on how many people you're successfully attracting to your site and where they're coming from.
+But if you just focus on visits without equal emphasis on conversion, you’re wasting your time and money.

 How to measure it: First, define what qualifies as a conversion.
 Is it a purchase?
 Booking a consultation or requesting additional information?
 Signing up for a free trial?
-Once you’ve figured out exactly what you want to measure, set up a landing page that visitors will only see after they’ve converted.
+Once you’ve figured out what you want to measure, set up a landing page that visitors will only see after they’ve converted.
 Just make sure traffic can’t be sent to that LP in any other way, or else you’ll get skewed figures.

 How to measure it: Divide the number of SQLs by the number of MQLs to calculate your MQL to SQL Conversion Rate.